hechinger/hechinger/README.md

 In your CLI, navigate to your theme directory (`hechinger_vagrant/www/wordpress-he/wp-content/themes/hechinger`) and run `compass watch`
 Happy Styling!

+### Deploying Code
+Code gets deployed directly from GitHub's master branch to the server.
+Keep in mind that it fully overwrites the theme on the server with the theme from this repository, so don't make any changes directly on the server!
+To deploy code:
+1. Login to DeployHQ
+2. Click "Deploy Now!"
+3. Preview the deployment
+4. Click "Run Deployment"

 # Setup

 Setting up the Hechinger theme for development takes a few steps.
 You'll be installing some softwore, runnig some terminal commands, and activating some plugins.